tnapvaruag/Java_Practice/README.md

 # Java_Practice
-I am learning JAVA programming language by myself.
+Hi this repository contains code which I am writing for the purpose to learn java programming.
-I am learning this language from javatpoint.com and also reffering various books.
+I am using javatpoint.com for the refrence.
+This repo is to learn GitHub while learning java simultaneously.